xoofx/atlassian.net-sdk/docs/how-to-run-the-integration-tests.md

 # How to run the integration tests

-It is possible to run the integration tests using the [official Atlassian Docker images](https://hub.docker.com/r/atlassian/jira-software), which makes it easy to run the tests on both Jira v7 and v8.
-For now, integration tests have to be run manually.
+Integration tests run checks against a live JIRA server that has been pre-populated with test data.
+JIRA can be run using the [official Atlassian Docker images](https://hub.docker.com/r/atlassian/jira-software) which makes it easy to run the tests on both Jira v7 and v8.

-Since Atlassian SDK needs specific data for each version, it supports one version per major version:
-* v7.13
-* v8.5

 By default the tests are run against Jira 7.13.